cryptapi/woocommerce-cryptapi/readme.txt

 If your WooCommerce's currency is none of the above, the exchange rates will default to USD.
 If you're using WooCommerce in a different currency not listed here and need support, please [contact us](https://cryptapi.io) via our live chat.

+**Note:** CryptAPI will not exchange your crypto for FIAT or other crypto, just convert the value

 = Why choose CryptAPI? =